grimmer0125/dicom-web-viewer/README.md

 ## Usage

-Just drag your DICOM files into Chrome browser
+Just drag your DICOM files/folder into Chrome browser and extension mode is anable to click DICOM url to view online DICOM files.

-## Issues

-node12, node14 fail to yarn install due to fsvevents.
+### Not support yet:

+1. DICOM video format.
+2. some non-linear Modality LUT case
+3. YBR Photometric Interpretation